What are genital warts?

 Q: Should sexual intercourse be avoided when genital warts are present?
 A: Yes.
 HPV is highly contagious, meaning sexual intercourse should be avoided to prevent passing the virus on.
 If this is not possible, a condom should be worn.

 Q: Genital warts during pregnancy — should I be worried?
-A: Generally, no. It is unlikely that the virus will be passed from mother to baby before or during childbirth.
+A: Generally, no. It is unlikely that HPV will be passed from mother to baby before or during childbirth.

 Q: Can genital warts be contracted from oral sex?
 A: Yes.
 To prevent the spread of genital warts through oral sex, a condom should be worn at all times.